Callmejp/DiplomaProject/README.md

 to classify images, but used to predict driving-angles which means they will only generate a real value.
 So l will change the code in DeepPoly so that it can handle these networks.`Wish me luck`.

+## Third Step
+l think that l make DeepPoly deal with Autumn successfully.
+You can find the improved code in `DeepPoly`.
+But the results are terrible.
+And l also try the [LeNet-5](https://github.com/ganyc717/LeNet), the results are also ordinary.
+Because of its incompleteness l can't draw an accurate conclusion.